 Once the control energizes Y2 OUT to create high airflow, it will keep Y2 OUT energized until the thermostat is satisfied and the call for heating is removed.
 It will do this regardless of a change in outdoor ambient or liquid line temperature.
-Therefore, if the control energizes Y2 OUT because the outdoor ambient temperature is greater than or equal to 50°F or because the liquid line temperature exceeds the curve for the given outdoor ambient ent temperature (point within region B), it will keep Y2 OUT energized until the thermostat is satisfied even if the liquid line or outdoor ambient temperature falls below the curve (point within region A).
+Therefore, if the control energizes Y2 OUT because the outdoor ambient temperature is greater than or equal to 50°F or because the liquid line temperature (point within region B), it will keep Y2 OUT energized until the thermostat is satisfied even if the liquid line or outdoor ambient temperature falls below the curve (point within region A).